MCP Server User Guide

 Method URL Use Case

-Echo Chat https://echo.haiven.local Interactive chat with tool access
+Echo Chat https://echo.haiven.site Interactive chat with tool access

-Direct API https://mcp.haiven.local Programmatic tool execution
+Direct API https://mcp.haiven.site Programmatic tool execution

 External https://mcp.haiven.site Remote access (authenticated)